n3phtys/ng-cervisia/README.md

 # NgCervisia (Cervisia 6 Frontend)

+## How to develop

+    cd localdev
+    docker-compose up -d
+    cd ..
+    ng build --watch

+And start editing the code

 ## Docker Container und AVH Deployment

 Client and Server will be build as a fresh Docker container on every CI-Push.
 The result is available on docker-hub: